-On November 8, 2021, we formed APLD-JTND Phase II, LLC and on November 15, 2021, we formed APLD-Rattlesnake Den I, LLC and APLD Rattesnake Den II, LLC, each of which is a Delaware limited liability company formed to build and operate a co-hosting facility.
+On November 8, 2021, we formed APLD-JTND Phase II, LLC and on November 15, 2021, we formed APLD-Rattlesnake Den I, LLC and APLD Rattlesnake Den II, LLC, each of which is a Delaware limited liability company formed to build and operate, a co-hosting facility.

-In December 2021, we and Bitmain agreed to a non-binding term sheet to form one or more entities to be owned 80% by us and 20% by Bitmain to develope acquire, construct, finance, operate maintain and own one or more next generation data centers with up to 1.5 GW of capacity for hosting blockchain infrastructure.
+On January 6, 2022, we and Antpool Capital Asset Investment L.P., or Antpool, an affiliate of Bitmain Technologies Holding Company, entered into a Limited Liability Company Agreement of 1.21 Gigawatts, pursuant to which we own 80% and Antpool owns 20% of 1.21 Gigawatts.
+1.21 Gigawatts will develop, acquire, construct, finance, operate maintain and own one or more next generation data centers with up to 1.5 GW of capacity for hosting blockchain infrastructure.